Cash Flow Planning and Forecasting Strategies

 Navigating Cash Flow Forecasting …

-Zach recommended keeping a “cash is king” mentality when running a business.
-To that end, he said that “navigating the changing terms between vendors and customers” is key, for example:
+It’s recommended to keep a “cash is king” mentality when running a business.
+To that end, navigating the changing terms between vendors and customers is key, for example:

 - As a buyer, try to take advantage of prolonging cash payments to take invoices to their full net 30 or net 60 days, or utilize any vendor discounts for paying early.